nodejs/node/doc/api/readline.markdown

 ### rl.setPrompt(prompt)

-Sets the prompt, for example when you run `node` on the command line, you see `> `, which is node's prompt.
+Sets the prompt, for example when you run `iojs` on the command line, you see `> `, which is io.js's prompt.

 ### rl.prompt([preserveCursor])